lshandross/covidTHieF/README.md

 The data used in this analysis can be found within the [:file_folder: data](/data) directory.
 Predictions are stored both as R data objects and individual CSV files for the THieF and ARIMA models in named directories.

 Functions used to generate the forecasts can be found in the [:file_folder: R](/R) directory.
-The code for most of these functions is adapted those from the [THieF package](https://github.com/robjhyndman/thief).

 ## Setup